Muapula Mission - Mozambique

 2. Makua-Meto.
 Spoken in Cabo Delgado Province.

-3. Makua-Xirima.
+3. Makua-Shirima.
 Spoken in Niassa Province.

 4. Makua-Emoniga.
 Spoken in Pebane district of Zambezia Province.
 Since the Moniga people live in a geographic pocket, “surrounded” by Lomwe-speakers, their speech is often considered as dialect of Lomwe.